 Control panel Bracketing progress indicator No. of shots Increment Bracketing order

-b2F 1 + 4∎ 2 1B 0/1B
+62F 1 ÷∢∎ 2 1B 0/1B

-825 1 ⊪ ÷ 2 1A 0/1A
+82F 1 ∎⊳÷ 2 1A 0/1A

-35 1 +4≣> ÷ 3 1A, 1B 0/1A/1B
+35 1 + 40 + 3 1A, 1B 0/1A/1B

-Each shot will be processed to create the number of copies specified in the bracketing program, and each copy will have a different white balance.
 Modifications to white balance are added to the white balance adjustment made with white balance fine-tuning.

-If the number of shots in the bracketing program is greater than the number of exposures remaining, F{uL} and the icon for the affected card will flash in the control panel, a flashing F{uL} icon will appear in the viewfinder as shown at right, and the shutter release will be disabled.
+If the number of shots in the bracketing program is greater than the number of exposures remaining, Full and the icon for the affected card will flash in the control panel, a flashing $F{\mu k}$ icon will appear in the viewfinder as shown at right, and the shutter release will be disabled.
 Shooting can begin when a new memory card is inserted.

-To cancel bracketing, press the BKT button and rotate the main command dial until the bracketing progress indicator and will icon are no longer displayed.
+To cancel bracketing, press the BKT button and rotate the main command dial until the bracketing progress indicator and was icon are no longer displayed.